Too much sun exposure leads to premature aging of your skin.

 While licorice and allantoin soothe, caffeine firms and energizes your complexion.

-Cotz is another top choice if you have sensitive skin or just had microdermabrasion, a peel, or other cosmetic procedure done.
+Cotz is another top choice if you have delicate skin or just had microdermabrasion, a peel, or other cosmetic procedure done.
 Their sunscreen lacks irritants like preservatives, fragrances, oils, gluten, and phthalates.

 The broad-spectrum protection lasts for up to forty minutes in the water.
 It’s based on 20% zinc oxide so it reflects UV rays.
 There are no chemical filters, so it’s photo-stable.